Getting a council home

 If you have nowhere to stay tonight

 Your council might have a legal duty to help you find accommodation.
-Find out more about homeless help.
+You can find out more about finding accommodation.

 Check if you can apply for a council home